dokku/dokku/docs/nginx.md

 ### Per App

-To enable TLS connection to to one of your applications, copy or symlink the `.crt`/`.pem` and `.key` files into the application's `/home/dokku/:app/tls` folder (create this folder if it doesn't exist) as `server.crt` and `server.key` respectively.
+To enable TLS connection to to one of your applications, copy or symlink the `.crt` and `.key` files into the application's `/home/dokku/:app/tls` folder (create this folder if it doesn't exist) as `server.crt` and `server.key` respectively.

 Redeployment of the application will be needed to apply TLS configuration.
 Once it is redeployed, the application will be accessible by `https://` (redirection from `http://` is applied as well).